 Accordingly, the repayment schedule and all subsequent due dates, as also the tenor for such loans, may be shifted across the board by another three months, he said.

-As a result of this moratorium, individuals’ equal monthly instalment (EMI) payments of loans taken will not be deducted from their bank accounts, providing much needed liquidity to borrowers whose income has been disrupted due to the lockdown till May 31.
+As a result of this moratorium, individuals’ equal monthly installment (EMI) payments of loans taken will not be deducted from their bank accounts, providing much-needed liquidity to borrowers whose income has been disrupted due to the lockdown till May 31.

 The loan EMI payments will restart only once the moratorium time period expires on August 31.

-For borrowers who would avail the moratorium, EMIs will be extended with interest applicable on outstanding principal amount during the no payment period.
+For borrowers who would avail of the moratorium, EMIs will be extended with interest applicable on the outstanding principal amounts during the no payment period.

-On March 27, RBI permitted all commercial banks including regional rural banks, and all-India financial institutions, and non-bank financial companies including housing finance companies and microfinance institutions to allow a moratorium of three months on payment of instalments in respect of all term loans outstanding as on March 1.
+On March 27, RBI permitted all commercial banks including regional rural banks, all-India financial institutions, and non-bank financial companies including housing finance companies and microfinance institutions to allow a moratorium of three months on payment of installments in respect of all term loans outstanding as on March 1.